-I am a first-year PhD Student in Economic History at the LSE.
-My research interests lie in Economic History, Population Economics and Political Economy.
-In my current projects I use large-scale data sources to better understand the economic and political factors that drove the demographic changes of the 18th and 19th century.
+I am a first-year PhD Student in the Economic History department at the LSE.
+My research interests lie in Economic History, Population Economics, Urban Economics and Political Economy.
+In my current projects I use large-scale data sources to better understand the economic and political factors that drove demographic change in the 18th and 19th century.

 I am a member of the Historical Economic Demography group, and am supervised by Eric Schneider and Tom Raster.